-Dtreo can easily be contextualized to create any type of input data for other software, if needed, or to integrate third parties' data.
-The platform's user interface has been translated into various languages (English, Hindi, Arabic, Portuguese to date) to make it easier to use.
+Dtreo can easily be contextualized to create any type of input data for other software, if needed, or to integrate third party data.
+The platform's user interface has been translated into various languages (English, French, Portuguese, Hindi, Amharic, Arabic to date) to make it easier to use.